Minimally Invasive Weight Loss Surgery

 Join Us: Free online weight-loss surgery informational seminar.
 Click here to register.

 Why Choose Cooper for Weight-Loss Surgery?

 Our fellowship-trained surgeons and advanced practice nurses specialize in caring for patients who choose weight-loss surgery as a tool to regain control of their health and life.
-Our surgeons have performed nearly 2,000 weight-loss surgeries, demonstrating the depth of our expertise.
+Our surgeons have performed thousands of weight-loss surgeries, demonstrating the depth of our expertise.

 Some of the many features of our program include:

-- Accredited center of excellence: Cooper’s Bariatric and Metabolic Surgery Center meets rigorous criteria for safe, high-quality surgical care.
-As a result, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) has named us an Accredited Comprehensive Center with Adolescent Qualifications.
+- MBSAQIP Accredited – Comprehensive with Adolescent Qualifications Center: Cooper’s Center for Metabolic and Bariatric Surgery meets rigorous criteria for safe, high-quality surgical care.
+As a result, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program has named us an MBSAQIP Accredited - Comprehensive with Adolescent Qualifications Center.
 Learn more at MBSAQIP.

 - Thorough consultation and evaluation process: Our bariatric surgery team conducts a thorough evaluation to determine whether you are a candidate for surgery.
 If you are, we work with your primary care doctor to schedule necessary presurgery testing and evaluations.
 We also help you decide what type of surgery is best for you.

 - Multidisciplinary approach to your care: Our team extends beyond our highly skilled bariatric surgeons and advanced practice nurses.
 Nutritionists help you develop healthy eating plans to sustain your weight loss.
 We also have physical therapists who create exercise regimens tailored to your activity level and physical abilities.